What’s the Difference Between a Period and a Withdrawal Bleed?

 Well, it’s pretty easy.
 Just depends on whether you are on birth control or not!

-On hormonal birth control (or discontinuing/changing your birth control): Bleeding is almost always a withdrawal bleed.
+• On hormonal birth control pill (or discontinuing/changing your birth control): Bleeding is almost always a withdrawal bleed.
 The pill prevents ovulation by design.

-Off hormonal birth control: If your cycles are regular and roughly 25 to 35 days apart, it is more likely that you are ovulating and having true periods.
+• No birth control (pills or IUD): If your cycles are regular and roughly 25 to 35 days apart, it is more likely that you are ovulating and having true periods.

 Bottom Line